 Be careful about comparing the nature or abilities of the two children as each child is an individual with different personalities.
 Having a younger sister may cause your son to display certain behaviors in order to get more attention.

-Provide lots of praises for good behavior while be firm with the child when it is an inappropriate behaviour.
-Sometimes, it also helps to talk about good behaviours.
+Provide lots of praise for good behavior while being firm with the child when it is inappropriate behavior.
+Sometimes, it also helps to talk about good behaviors.

-In the initial stages, it may be helpful to put newspaper on the floor to reduce the mess.
+In the initial stages, it may be helpful to put newspapers on the floor to reduce the mess.
 With more practice and skills, dealing with your child’s bad behavior will be easier.
-It may also be helpful to let his sister to do some self feeding too so that he is not jealous that the sister is being fed while he has to learn to feed himself.
+It may also be helpful to let his sister do some self-feeding too so that he is not jealous that the sister is being fed while he has to learn to feed himself.